M&M's Break' Em: Development and release

 M&M's Break' Em was published by Destination Software.
 The game was developed by Frame Studios Interactive, an independent video game developer located in Belluno, Italy.
-Frame Studios had previously created Gem Smashers, an action puzzle game first released for the Game Boy Advance in 2003, which revolves around completing single-screen levels by destroying gems that match the color of the player character.
+Frame Studios had previously created Gem Smashers, an action puzzle game first released for the GBA in 2003, which revolves around completing single-screen levels by destroying gems that match the color of the player character.
 Much like M&M's Break' Em, Gem Smashers involves controlling a vertically bouncing orb and avoiding hazards to complete each level.

-M&M's Break' Em was released in North America for the Game Boy Advance on February 6, 2007, and for the Nintendo DS on March 25, 2007.
+M&M's Break' Em was released in North America for the GBA on February 6, 2007, and for the Nintendo DS on March 25, 2007.
 The game was also published by Zoo Digital Publishing in the United Kingdom on July 27, 2007.
-It is the first M&M's game to be released for the DS, as well as the fifth M&M's game overall, succeeding the 2001 Game Boy Advance title M&M's Blast!.
-The next M&M's title, the kart racing game M&M's Kart Racing, was released for the Wii in 2007 and the DS in 2008.
+It is the first M&M's game to be released for the DS, as well as the fifth M&M's game overall, succeeding the 2001 GBA title M&M's Blast!.
+The next M&M's title, the kart racing game M&M's Kart Racing, was released for the Wii in 2007 and for the DS in 2008.